meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

  If this is the case you may well genuinely be dealing with a troll (although think very carefully and revisit the previous steps before coming to this conclusion).
  In which case take some nursery rhyme advice: "Sticks and stones may break my bones.
 But comments on the internet will never hurt me".

+#### Conclusion

+Since following the above I feel like I've gained a lot more from the code review process.
+Now I'm not perfect and I still miss the point, get a bit frustrated and so forth.
+However I've found that if I keep coming back to the points above I can extract something useful from almost all comments.
+There are probably some points from this that apply to leaving comments on a code review but that's a topic for another day.